atg93/TaCarla-Dataset/README.md

 or

-Alternatively, you can use the Singularity container from here:
+Alternatively, you can use 'leaderboard.sif' which is the Singularity container from here:

 https://drive.google.com/file/d/1WEUG6WvVbzT1tB6IVhmmvjHbqvDF-sPK/view?usp=drive_link